cadnano/cadnano2.5/README.md

 ## License
 cadnano model code is BSD-3.
 cadnano GUI code that uses PyQt5 is GPLv3
-The bothh full licenses can be found in the `LICENSE` file
+The both full licenses can be found in the `LICENSE` file